 It Is Important To Have Your Doctor Explain Your Present Injuries Were Caused By Your Most Recent Car Accident

 Your new medical records need to show there is a causal relationship between the car accident and your injury.
 Medical records, and bills, are so important to your car accident injury claim.
 They can make or break your claim.
 You want your medical records to be as detailed as possible.
 Unfortunately, you do not have much say about what goes in to your medical records.
 One thing you can do, however, is make sure your doctor distinguishes that your new car accident injury is a result of the most recent car accident, not some prior accident.
 If you have a medical provider state this in their records, you are on your way to proving a successful car accident injury claim.
 You have the right to tell the doctor what you are trying to prove.
 The best medical records show where a preexisting injury ends and your new injuries begin.

 Your Lawyer Will Want To Know Everything About Your Prior Injuries

 I say this all the time to my clients: lawyers don’t like secrets!
 In our very first meeting, I will ask you whether or not you have been injured before, or involved in a prior accident.
 I will ask you the body part injured, when you were injured, how long you treated, and where you sought medical treatment.
 Lawyers want to know the extent on your medical history before we submit a car accident injury claim to the opposing insurance company.
 We will want to assess how much your new car accident injury aggravated your prior injuries.
 We will also want to look at your medical records before the insurance company does in order to know the arguments they will make.

 If you have a preexisting injury, you want a lawyer who will fight on your behalf.
-Call our car accident injury lawyers at (816) 200-2900 for a free consultation.
+Call a Kansas City car accident lawyer at (816) 200-2900 for a free consultation.